 Our proprietary technology is based upon the engineering of a naturally occurring class of DNA transcription factors called zinc finger DNA-binding proteins (ZFPs).
-Naturally occurring ZFP proteins are highly conserved across species and are used by organisms from yeast to man to control gene expression.
+Naturally occurring ZFPs are highly conserved across species and used by a wide range of organisms, from yeast to humans, to control gene expression.
 They have two domains, a ZFP portion or recognition domain, which recognizes and specifically binds to a particular DNA sequence, and a functional domain which, when brought into close proximity with a gene, has a biologic effect on the gene of interest (see below).

 Figure 1.
 Schematic of the structure of Sangamo’s engineered ZFPs.

 The two-component structure of our engineered ZFPs is modeled on the structure of naturally occurring transcription factors.
 We can engineer ZFPs to bind to virtually any DNA sequence with singular specificity.
 We can combine the engineered ZFPs with a variety of different functional domains to generate novel ZFP transcription factors (ZFP TFs) which are proteins that can activate or repress gene expression.
 Additionally, we can create novel ZFP Nucleases (ZFNs) that enable us to specifically modify gene sequences in a variety of ways.

 Figure 2.
 Schematic of the structure of Sangamo’s engineered ZFP TFs and ZFNs.
 Acting at the DNA level enables us to affect biological outcomes that cannot be achieved by acting at the protein or the RNA level.
 As the genetic material of all living organisms is DNA this enables the broad application of our technology across species.

 Of the many different DNA binding motifs that have evolved over time, C2 H2 zinc finger DNA binding proteins have proven to be the most versatile and nature has fully exploited their useful properties.